 (2) In this section —

-“Tribunal” means Salaries and Allowances Tribunal established by the Salaries and Allowances Act 1975.
+Tribunal means Salaries and Allowances Tribunal established by the Salaries and Allowances Act 1975.

 58. Right of return for certain executive officers

 (1) An executive officer may elect to retain a right of return if, for a continuous period of not less than 6 months ending immediately before his or her first appointment as an executive officer, the executive officer —